AcademySoftwareFoundation/OpenTimelineIO/docs/design/editorial_design.md

 ## Insert
 ![Insert](../_static/edit/02_insert.png)
-- Item placed on track_time
+- Item placed at track_time
 - Items past the in point are shifted by the new items duration.
 - Item may be split if required.